tungs/timecut/README.md

 **timecut** is a Node.js program that records smooth videos of web pages that use JavaScript animations.
 It uses **[timesnap](https://github.com/tungs/timesnap)** and [puppeteer](https://github.com/GoogleChrome/puppeteer) to open a web page, overwrite its time-handling functions, take snapshots of the web page, and then passes the results to ffmpeg to encode those frames into a video.
 This allows for slower-than-realtime and/or virtual high-fps capture of frames, while the resulting video is smooth.

+It requires ffmpeg, Node v8.9.0 or higher, and npm.

 # timecut-core

 **timecut-core** is a version of timecut that uses [timesnap-core](https://github.com/tungs/timesnap/tree/core#timesnap-core) which does not automatically bundle puppeteer.
 It differs from `timecut` by requiring a [`config.launcher`](#js-config-launcher) function or a [`config.browser`](#js-config-browser) object to be passed, and does not have a command line interface.
 It's stored on the [`core`](https://github.com/tungs/timecut/tree/core#timecut-core) branch of `timecut` and derived from its code.
 All pull requests should be based on the main branches of `timecut` and `timesnap` instead of the core branches, unless in the rare event that it's particular only to the core branches.